Literary-Insights/blog/src/content/blog/10-Human-How-Your-Body's.md

 ---
-title: 10% Human _ How Your Body's Microbes Hold the Key to Health and Happiness (9780062346001) - Collen, Alanna
+title: "10% Human How Your Body's Microbes Hold the Key to Health and Happiness - Collen, Alanna"
-slug: deep-summary-10-human-_-how-your-body-s-microbes-hold-the-key-to-health-and-happiness-9780062346001-collen-alanna
+slug: 10-human-how-your-body
 tags:
   - book-summary
 excerpt: ""